Okanagan Falls

-Okanagan Falls (also known as OK Falls) is a community located on the south end of Skaha Lake in British Columbia.
+Okanagan Falls (also known as OK Falls) is a community located on the south end of Skaha Lake in British Columbia, Canada.
+It voted to become an incorporated municipality in 2025.

 History

-The community was founded in 1893 as Dogtown, which was derived from the name Dog Lake ("skaha" means "dog" in the Okanagan language).
+The community was founded in 1893 as Dogtown.
 The current name derives from a small set of the falls that used to lie on the Okanagan River at the outlet of Skaha Lake.
 The falls have since been submerged beneath the lake due to the construction of a dam on the river.

 In 2012, Okanagan Falls expressed interest in incorporating as a municipality, and in December 2020 the Regional District of Okanagan-Similkameen approved a study on incorporating the community as a municipality.
+A previous attempt at incorporation was rejected by 76 percent of voters in 1989.
+Residents in Okanagan Falls approved the incorporation measure in an election on March 22, 2025, with 53 percent in favour.
+It will become the province's 162nd municipality—the most recent since Sun Peaks in 2010—once the results are confirmed.

 Geological features

 Nestled at the head of a giant spillway formed as the discharge of Glacial Lake Penticton was constrained between Mount McLellan to the west and Peach Cliff to the east.

 Okanagan Falls has a diverse assemblage of geological attractions.